jose-izquierdo/jose-izquierdo.github.io/_posts/2015-03-20-rspec-testing-models.markdown

   it 'is invalid without a location' do
     expect(FactoryGirl.build(:event, location: nil)).to be_invalid
   end
+  it 'is invalid without a start date' do
+    expect(FactoryGirl.build(:event, start_date: nil)).to be_invalid
+  end
-  it 'is invalid without a start date' it 'is invalid without a start date' end
+  it 'is invalid without a start date' end